The Perfect Outfit: Bo & JossLeave a comment

 And made the Seamwork Joss pants out of some natural linen that might be from Joann Fabrics.

 I made size 6 for both patterns.
 I shortened the crotch depth by 1″ and the legs by 2″ on the Joss pants and raised the neckline a teeny bit on Bo.
-I could probably size down to a 2 for Bo, but I was lazy and already had a 6 cut out.
+I could probably size down to a 2 for Bo, but I already had a 6 cut out.
 I’m planning to make the Joss pants again out some wide striped fabric.
 I’ve been wearing both a lot.

 I’ve been in a making funk lately.
 Maybe it’s the weather, maybe it’s because work life isn’t killing my soul and I don’t need an outlet as much anymore.
-I don’t necessarily feel bad about it, it’s just weird to have lazy hands.
+I don’t necessarily feel bad about it, it’s just weird to have idle hands.

 I started writing this post well before COVID-19, but now I’m in even more of a personal making funk.
 I want to make things but my brain is really scattered and I’m finding the process not as satisfying.